-0. Theme Action Implementation outcome Delivery partners and key responsibility 21 Web page Create a page within Council's website to provide a single point of access to information on rural land related matters.
+Polic Policy Direction 7: An informed, connected and resilient community No. Theme Action Implementation outcome Delivery partners and key responsibility 119 Web page Create a page within Council's website to provide a single point of access to information on rural land related matters.
 Any person interesting in knowing about living, working or relaxing in rural Tweed can come to a single internet page for all the necessary linkages for sourcing information on rural related matters.
-Council Rural industry groups Government agencies Education and service providers Rural community 22 Web page Prepare procedures to ensure that the Rural Land Web page is maintained and all enquiries relating to rural land matters are directed to this site as part of Council's response to such enquiries.
+Council Rural industry groups Government agencies Education and service providers Rural community 120 Web page Prepare procedures to ensure that the Rural Land Web page is maintained and all enquiries relating to rural land matters are directed to this site as part of Council's response to such enquiries.
 The Rural Land Web page is maintained up-to-date, and enquiries relating to rural land matters are directed to this site for generic information.
-Council Stakeholders responsible for information held on the site 23 Media strategy - Council Develop a media strategy for the regular distribution of Council and community information to all residents of rural Tweed.
-Matters of relevance to the rural community are circulated to rural landowners and residents.
-Council 24 Community networks Develop a policy and strategy that support rural community networks and organisations.
+Council Stakeholders responsible for information held on the site 121 Media strategy - Council Develop a media strategy for the regular distribution of Council and community information to all residents of rural Tweed.
+Matters of relevance to the rural community are circulated to rural landowners and residents. • Council 122 Community networks Develop a policy and strategy that support rural community networks and organisations.
 Community networks and organisations such as Landcare, Youth Network, Rural Business Network etc. are supported.
-CouncilCommunity groupsGovernment agenciesRural community 25 Right to Farm Policy 2015 Maintain up-to-date advice and action on implementation of the NSW Right to Farm Policy 2015, and assess recommendations for implementation for application where appropriate.
-Implementation of the Right to Farm Policy 2015 and any implications are considered and responded to accordingly.
-CouncilOEHDPI 26 Information brochures Prepare a suite of brochures or fact sheets relating to living, working and recreating in rural Tweed for distribution to real estate agents, potential purchasers of rural land and anyone interested in understanding what life in or adjoining agricultural and rural land is like.
-Persons considering living in rural areas or on nearby land are aware of how living in these locations will influence lifestyle.
-Council Real estate agents and associations Rural industry groups Rural community
+CouncilCommunity groupsGovernment agenciesRural community